-- First lady out to the couple on the right,
+- First couple out to the couple on the right

-Now hand over hand with and right and left grand
+Right hand to partner and right and left grand.

-Repeat 2 and 3 complete for second third and fourth ladies.
+Repeat 2 and 3 entire for second third and fourth ladies.

 The animation plays at 120 counts per minute normally, but the first time through the set the dance will often be slowed down so people can learn the moves more readily.
 Men are drawn as rectangles, women as ellipses.
 Each couple is drawn in its own color, however the border of each dancer indicates what role they currently play so the border color may change each time through the minor set.

-The dance contains the following figures: hand turn (allemande), rights and lefts, swing (and probably others).
+The dance contains the following figures: hand turn (allemande), circle, lead, hands across, rights and lefts, swing (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

 The dance is copyright © 1939 by Lloyd Shaw.
 My visualization of this dance is copyright © 2023 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.